aditya-tekale-99/Android/Calculator/README.md

 Simple Calculator App for Android.
 Tested on Pixel 4XL on Android 12 Beta 3.
 This app does simple operations like addition, subtraction, multiplication and division.
+All the main code is in activity_main.xml and MainActivity.java xml file has the design layout while the java file has the code for doing the operations (+, -, /, *)

 To run this app on your device:
 - Enable USB debugging on your device